 It’s a bear!
 It’s a monkey!
 No…it’s a tree kangaroo!
 You heard right.
 The Santa Fe College Teaching Zoo is home to the Matschie’s tree kangaroo, an endangered species native to a small area of Papua New Guinea.

-Bring the whole family out to the Zoo on Saturday, May 21st from 9 a.m. – 3 p.m. to see these rare, majestic animals and learn how you can help them in the wild.
-Our zookeepers will be out in full force to show guests training demonstrations, give keeper talks and introduce you to some of our amazing animal ambassadors.
+Bring the whole family out to the Zoo on Sunday, May 21 from 9 a.m. – 3 p.m. to see these rare, majestic animals and learn how you can help them in the wild.

 Keeper Talk and Presentation Schedule